 - To move any furniture within Richard Weeks Hall of Engineering spaces, please contact Support Services.
 Furniture cannot be stacked in the hallways in classrooms or moved outside of Richard Weeks Hall, furniture can be moved to other positions in the area in question.

-- DO NOT run wires/extension cords across walkways or tape signs to walls or windows.
-Please request indoor sign holders or stanchions to rope off event area from Support Services.
+- IMPORTANT NOTE: DO NOT run wires/extension cords across walkways and WEEKS HALL is a TAPE FREE ZONE, so no taped signs or flyers on walls, doors or windows.
+Please request indoor sign holders or stanchions to rope off event areas from Support Services or you may use easels to hold up your signs.

 - Parking: All guests to Rutgers University MUST register their vehicle in advance.
 Please click HERE to fill out the Special Event Parking Request Form.